-Fisheries sector drives the local economy of Talisay.
-The extensive use of lakeshore water for this production results to continuous degradation of the water resources adding up to the industrial and domestic wastes.
+The Fisheries sector drives the local economy of Talisay.
+The extensive use of lakeshore water for this production results in the continuous degradation of the water resources adding up to industrial and domestic wastes.
 Continuous degradation of water quality for fisheries production in Talisay will cause subsequent losses in yield in the long run.

-Based on Network of Protected Areas for Agricultural and Agro-Industrial Areas for Development (NPAAAD) map of BSWM, Talisay has 813.88has (21.48%) of land devoted for to ensure the sustained production of the Talisay’s basic agricultural and fisheries commodities through the stewardship and utilization of the most productive agricultural and fishery land resources for optimal production, processing, and marketing.
+Based on the Network of Protected Areas for Agricultural and Agro-Industrial Areas for Development (NPAAAD) map of BSWM, Talisay has 813.88has (21.48%) of land devoted to ensuring the sustained production of the Talisay’s basic agricultural and fisheries commodities through the stewardship and utilization of the most productive agricultural and fishery land resources for optimal production, processing, and marketing.

-Most of these establishments are located along the national high way across the residential areas, hence resulting to a mixed land use.
+Most of these establishments are located along the national highway across the residential areas, hence resulting in mixed land use.
 The central commerce and trade area is the Talisay Public Market with a total area of 0.76has.

-Businesses are categorically classifies into three categories: Primary (10.86%), Secondary (1.36%), and Tertiary (87.78%).
-Primary include establishments such as real estate, ice plant and cable network.
-Those considered Tertiary are eateries that served cooked food in a daily basis (i.e. restaurant, carinderia), meat shops, sari-sari store, resort, hotel, internet shops, parlor, and similar activity.
+Businesses are categorically classified into three categories: Primary (10.86%), Secondary (1.36%), and Tertiary (87.78%).
+Primary include establishments such as real estate, ice plant and cable TV network.
+Those considered Tertiary are eateries that serve food on a daily basis include meat shops, sari-sari stores, resorts, hotels, internet shops, parlors, and similar businesses.

-There is Tourist Reception Center located in Taal Volcano Island serves as a lounging area and starting point to tourists who will go to the main crater.
-It is specially designed for tourists who love to indulge in adventures and nature tripping.
-Its also caters them a place where they can find the history and other relevant information about Taal Volcano and its previous eruptions.
+The world-famous TAAL VOLCANO is the main tourist attraction in the town.
+Most of the tourists were able to catch e glimpse of the Volcano Island and for others who long for first hand and closer view of the volcano itself, a 30-35 minute travel by motorboat from Talisay will bring them there where available boat-for-hire services are always on stand by.
+There is Tourist Reception Center located in Taal Volcano Island that serves as a lounging area and a starting point for tourists who will go to the main crater.
+It is specially designed for tourists who love to indulge in adventures and nature-tripping.
+It also gives them a place where they can find the history and other relevant information about Taal Volcano and its previous eruptions.

 Trekking to Crater